 We had a family discussion about what happens if Michael falls in and all bets are on as to whether any of us will jump in after him.
 Through my sleepy fog I’m thinking perhaps not.
 Dealing with teenagers requires sufficient sleep and a sense of humor.
 Lacking the former diminishes the latter.
 I was experiencing a deficit of both.

-After fishing we took a commuter boat to St. Germaine for our pilgrimage to Les Deux Magots where we ate the usual Jambon pain Poulane and Pierre Hermes 2 Mil Feuille.
-We worship at the altar of Pierre Hermes, still one of the best pastry chef’s in Paris.
-The 2 Mil Feuille pastry is composed of delicate layers of caramelized puff pastry that shatter under your bite, layered with silky hazelnut cream and one layer at the bottom of hazelnut cream mixed with crepe dentelle and a bit of chocolate.
-It is the crunchy, creamy confection that I’m always on the hunt for and all incredibly light.
+After fishing we took a commuter boat to St. Germaine for our pilgrimage to Les Deux Magots where we ate the usual Jambon pain Poulane and Pierre Hermes 2000 Feuille.
+We worship at the altar of Pierre Hermes, still one of the best pastry chefs in Paris.
+The 2000 Feuille pastry is composed of delicate layers of caramelized puff pastry that shatter under your bite, layered with silky hazelnut cream and one crunchy layer at the bottom of hazelnut cream mixed with crepe dentelle and a bit of chocolate.
+It is the crunchy, creamy confection that I’m always on the hunt for and all incredibly light and full of flavor.
 We had a charming waiter, which was lucky because Les Deux Magots is old school and has many grumpy waiters.
 We spilled a glass of water and a cup of coffee in the process of containing Michael and the waiter appeared immediately with good humor and aplomb to wisk away the evidence.
 We suggested that Michael stay and wash dishes for the rest of the day but our offer was politely but hastily declined.

-Daniel and I split from the group and went on to the Grand Epicerie in search of Tonga beans and Michael and Francois went back to the apartment.
-A word about Tonga Beans.
+Daniel and I split from the group and went on to the Grand Epicerie in search of Tonka beans and Michael and Francois went back to the apartment.
+A word about Tonka Beans.
 They have a seductive flavor with anise, vanilla and cinnamon notes, and I can’t wait to try them in a creme brûlée or Semifreddo.
 However, they are prohibited in the US.
 Why, you ask?
 Well, if you eat thirty of them they are fatal.
+The French are sensible enough to know someone won’t eat thirty but if they do tant pis.
 We are are going to buy less than thirty so I hope they will allow us to bring them in the country.

 Later, we met up at my belle mere’s apartment to see Francois’ two brothers and Cousin Adam, the worlds greatest baby sitter after Daniel.